danielshervheim/unity-stylized-sky/Packages/com.dss.stylized-sky/README.md

 ## 3. Compatability

-Tested on Unity 2019.4 LTS in the standard (SRP) and universal (URP) render pipelines.
+Tested on Unity 2020.3.16f1 LTS in the universal (URP) render pipeline.

 ## 4. Options